qmk/qmk_firmware/keyboards/bastardkb/charybdis/3x5/readme.md

 An ergonomic keyboard with integrated trackball.

-The charybdis is available in 4x6 and 3x5 form factor at [bastardkb.com](https://bastardkb.com).
+The Charybdis is available in 4x6 and 3x5 form factor at [bastardkb.com](https://bastardkb.com).

 ## Keymaps